-Sometimes psychotherapy and psychotherapeutic counselling are called ‘talking therapies’.
-For the most part, this is because they involve talking about an emotional difficulty with a trained therapist.
-That might be anything from grief to anxiety, relationship difficulties to addiction.
+Sometimes, psychotherapy and psychotherapeutic counselling are called ‘talking therapies’.
+Mostly, this is because they involve talking about an emotional difficulty with a trained therapist.
+You may touch on problems you are facing, from grief to anxiety, relationship difficulties to addiction.

-You may feel that what you’re experiencing isn’t serious enough to get help or feel unsure about the kind of support psychotherapy can offer.
-But anyone can benefit from becoming more aware of how they see the world and why.
-Talking to a trained professional can help you to explore your concerns, thoughts and feelings, and improve your mental health.
+You may feel like what you’re experiencing isn’t serious enough to get help or feel unsure about the kind of support psychotherapy can offer.
+However, anyone can benefit from becoming more aware of how they see the world and why.
+Talking to a trained professional can help you explore your concerns, thoughts and feelings and improve your mental health.

 Our psychotherapists and psychotherapeutic counsellors are trained to help you express your thoughts and feelings and explore what comes up when you do.
 They listen and provide a non-judgmental space so you can feel heard and understood.